 No, no, this isn’t a race.
 Just walk in quietly.

 No, just stand, please.

 Just be still and put your ears up.

 I stand tall with fancy, flowy, blowy, showy ribbon!
 We go back to barn now?

 Not yet, we have to do the victory gallop.

 Gallop!
 We all go fast and do boingy, bouncey, springy, sproingy canter now!

 Yes, apparently we do.

 The above was embellished for comic effect.
-In reality, Confidence did everything asked of her in both rounds and only really asked “We go fast now?” a time or two (at least that was visible to me as an observer) and proudly wore her ninth-place ribbon during the victory gallop, the one time she sort of got to go fast.
+In reality, Confidence did everything asked of her in both rounds and only really asked, “We go fast now?” a time or two (at least that was visible to me as an observer) and proudly wore her ninth-placed ribbon during the victory gallop, the one time she sort of got to go fast.